hwadaejongju - Jirisan Ridge traverse 화대종주

 Hwadaejongju (화대종주) – The Jirisan Ridge Traverse

 There are hikes you finish and move on from, and then there are hikes that stay with you forever.
-For me, the Hwadaejongju — the full ridge traverse of Jirisan - was one of those.
-It’s a journey that demands effort but rewards with an unforgettable summit sunrise, unexpected friendships, and views that feel like they belong to another world.
+For me, the Hwadaejongju (the full ridge traverse of Jirisan) was one of those.
+It’s a journey that demands effort but rewards with an unforgettable summit sunrise, unexpected friendships, and fantastic views.

 Trail Stats At a glance